Skip to main content

 Cloud storage and filesystem

 The filesystem destination stores data in remote file systems and cloud storage services like AWS S3, Google Cloud Storage, or Azure Blob Storage.
 Underneath, it uses fsspec to abstract file operations.
-Its primary role is to be used as a staging for other destinations, but you can also quickly build a data lake with it.
+Its primary role is to be used as a staging area for other destinations, but you can also quickly build a data lake with it.

 tip

 Please read the notes on the layout of the data files.
-Currently, we are getting feedback on it.
+Currently, we are receiving feedback on it.
 Please join our Slack (icon at the top of the page) and help us find the optimal layout.

 Install dlt with filesystem